Aiden-Hyun/chatgpt-clone/src/features/chat/services/docs/README.md

 ### Hooks
 Extracted hooks for better separation of concerns:

-- `useMessageStorage` - Handles local storage operations
+- `useOptimisticMessages` - Handles optimistic loading for new chat rooms
 - `useModelSelection` - Manages model selection and persistence

 ## Usage